Back to top

 An alternative to this is full invoice discounting, where the complete ledger of accounts receivable is utilised with the financing company, opening an ongoing line-of-credit agreement that provides rapid access to funds as soon as invoices are passed on.

-Consider entire ledger invoice discounting if you believe you will want to make use of invoice discounting as an ongoing solution to your cashflow; look to selective receivables financing when there is a one-time difficulty that needs an immediate solution.
+Consider entire ledger invoice discounting if you believe you will want to use invoice discounting as an ongoing solution to your cash flow; look to selective invoice financing when a one-time difficulty needs an immediate solution.

 Alternatives to Invoice Discounting

-Business finance comes in many varieties and choosing the right product for your need is essential for good financial management.
-Speak to us at Clifton Private Finance if you are unsure about what options are best for your business and one of our experts can discuss invoice discounting or any of the other financial packages available with you to help.
+Business finance comes in many varieties, and choosing the right product for your needs is essential for good financial management.
+Speak to us at Clifton Private Finance if you are unsure about the best options for your business.
+One of our experts can discuss invoice discounting or any other financial packages available with you to help.
 Some alternatives for cashflow finance when bridging the gap between invoicing and payment include:

-• Invoice factoring - The other main form of invoice finance, invoice factoring involves passing on your invoices to a factoring company, who then take control of the debt and management of it for you.
-Invoice factoring is less discrete than invoice discounting, but has a number of advantages to make it a good option for many.
+• Invoice factoring - The other main form of invoice finance, invoice factoring, involves passing on your invoices to a factoring company, which then takes control of the debt and manages it for you.
+Invoice factoring is less discrete than invoice discounting but has a number of advantages that make it a good option for many.
 Read our article on invoice factoring for more information about this excellent option.

-• Standard business loan - Either an unsecured business loan, or an asset-based secured loan may provide the cash injection your business needs to see it through the short-term.
-With a range of loan terms and options available, it is possible that a standard business loan is well suited to your need.
+• Standard business loan - An unsecured business loan or an asset-based secured loan may provide the cash injection your business needs to see it through the short term.
+With a range of loan terms and options available, a standard business loan may be well suited to your needs.

 • Credit cards and overdrafts - Despite their high interest rates and potentially costly fees, credit cards and overdraft facilities often provide the answer for many businesses looking for short-term credit.
 They are quick to obtain and easy to understand, making them a go-to choice for many.

-To avoid the need for financial support altogether, you may wish to consider a reduction in the terms you offer your clients.
+To avoid the need for financial support, you may consider reducing the terms you offer your clients.
 Invoice terms are negotiable between supplier and customer, and often simply stating that you require invoices to be paid on more rapid 7-day or 5-day terms will be accepted by your customers.

-The 30 day standard terms are nothing more than an agreement that has become commonplace, and supported by the government as a limitation to uphold, but there is nothing that prevents you from requesting a more reasonable payment schedule - many respectable businesses will be understanding and accepting of your chosen terms as long as they are clearly stated in advance.
+The 30-day standard terms are nothing more than a commonplace agreement supported by the government as a limitation to uphold, but there is nothing that prevents you from requesting a more reasonable payment schedule - many respectable businesses will be understanding and accepting of your chosen terms as long as they are clearly stated in advance.

-Changing terms once an invoice has been issued or without proper discussion, however, is very poor business practice and should be avoided.
+Changing terms once an invoice has been issued or without proper discussion is very poor business practice and should be avoided.

-If you are the director of a SME and are looking to improve your cashflow through either full ledger or part invoice discounting, discuss your need with us at Clifton Private Finance.
-Our experts have access to a wide range of suitable financiers with products that will suit your need, and will work with you to find the perfect invoice discounting for your business.
+If you are the director of an SME and are looking to improve your cash flow through either full ledger or part invoice discounting, discuss your need with us at Clifton Private Finance.
+Our experts have access to a wide range of suitable financiers with products that will suit your needs and will work with you to find the perfect invoice discounting for your business.

 Unlock the benefits of our invoice discounting service, including: